 We want to hear from you

 Your opinion matters to us.
-We will review the findings from Aurora’s consultation with consumers and are committed to undertaking our own consultation to ensure your views are considered.
+We will review the findings from Aurora’s consultation with consumers and will conduct our own consultation.
+This includes holding meetings in Dunedin, Central Otago and Queenstown Lakes after we release our issues paper in late July.